 Brevard County Fire Rescue is required by law to maintain the privacy of certain confidential health care information, known as Protected Health Information or PHI, and to provide you with a notice of our legal duties and privacy practices with respect to your PHI.

-EMS Total Quality Management system is an integral part of all aspects of patient care.
+EMS (Emergency Medical Services) Total Quality Management system is an integral part of all aspects of patient care.
 In addition, the division uses the Lean Six Sigma methodology as part of its total quality management system and continuous improvement initiatives.

 These areas include documentation, Advanced and Basic life support skills, patient assessment and compliance to standing orders.
 This division ensures that EMS delivery provided by the department meets approved State and local mandated standards, keeps abreast of changes and advances in the medical community, and continues to provide quality service and promote medical advancements as they occur within Fire EMS.

 Mobile Integrated Healthcare and Community Outreach & Education

 The goal of the Brevard County Emergency Medical Services department is to ensure that our citizens and guests receive the best emergency care possible during an emergency.
 It is important to ensure that the appropriate resources are dispatched to those in need of assistance.
 There are some instances when emergency services are not needed; nevertheless, the caller may require some non-medical assistance.
 The Community Health Resource Program (CHRP) was created to meet those demands as part of a mobile integrated healthcare system.
 The goal is to provide the necessary resources to those individuals who don't have an emergent medical need yet may need assistance in obtaining shelter, meals, prescription medications, and other non-medical needs.